Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 📌 Key Takeaways

-• Standard Glass is Green: Ordinary “clear” glass actually has a distinct green tint caused by iron oxide.
+• Standard Glass is Green: Ordinary “clear” glass has a distinct green tint caused by iron oxide, noticeable at the edges.

-• Low-Iron Purity: Low-iron glass (like Pilkington Optiwhite™) has significantly reduced iron content for superior clarity.
+• Low-Iron Purity: Low-iron glass (like Pilkington Optiwhite™) reduces iron content by 90% for superior clarity.

 When you look through a window, you assume you are seeing the world exactly as it is.
 When you install a glass splashback over a pure white wall, you expect it to look white.